Cultural Competency Advisory Committee

 Jon Westfall, Ph.D.

-Coordinator & Associate Professor of Psychology
+Coordinator and Associate Professor of Psychology

 Cultural competency is important to me simply because culture underlies a large portion of how we view the world, and I cannot understand how others see things differently if I don’t understand some of their cultural influences.